 Another feature of the foil is that it’s much easier to get serious upwind and downwind angles when you get more comfortable and managed sustained flights.

 This opens up many new possibilities for exploring your local spot like never before.

-As your windfoil board has enough volume to bring you back to land even if the wind drops, you can make long trips along the coast, or cross the channel to the neighbouring island without the stress factor of not being able to come back to your initial place.
+As your windfoil board has enough volume to bring you back to land even if the wind drops, you can make long trips along the coast, or cross the channel to the neighbouring island without the stress factor of not being able to come back to your starting spot.

 Windfoiling started with flat water, but more and more people realise how fun it is to play with the swell.
-Small waves that used to be useless in windsurf before, have now become a great playground for foiling, offering a completely new dimension to the sport.
+Small waves that are useless in windsurf before have now become a great playground for foiling, offering a completely new dimension to the sport.

 When you have caught the swell, you can simply open your sail and head downwind.
 You will then almost completely release the sail power and literally start surfing the swell.
 As it’s simple to go upwind again, this is a small upwind-downwind game you will enjoy for many hours without getting bored.

 7. The best way to get high